 The days are getting shorter, and it’s starting to get chilly out there, but birding season is just getting started on the BC Bird Trail!

+Turkey Vultures are one of the stars of fall birding in BC.
 On the Central Vancouver Island Bird Trail, look for flocks of Turkey Vultures kettling in the sky, waiting to fly south on a thermal updraft.

 For more information on the science behind bird migration and what to expect on your fall birding excursion, read through this great resource from eBird.

 Ready to plan your fall birding adventure?
-Explore our regional bird trails for inspiration and be sure to tag #BCBirdTrail in your photo posts and stories on Instagram so we can share your birding experiences.
+Explore our regional bird trails for inspiration and be sure to tag #BCBirdTrail in your photo posts and stories on Instagram and Facebook so we can share your birding experiences.